Poulpes/onboarding/readme.md

 	- You're a junior backend dev, you won't be in charge of the app architecture *...but you'll have time to discuss it with the lead dev*.

 	In addition, we're trying to meet your development expectation:  You're backend but you're keen on learning some frontend, we'll do our best to accommodate it.
 This will happen as long as :
-	- you'll tell us ;) 2) it does not jeopardise the whole organisation .  meet your expectation.
+	- you'll tell us ;) (👇)
+	- it does not jeopardise the whole planning
+	- we have the opportunities

 - the opportunity to work from A to Z on a project
-- the level of skills required
-- the technical affinity
 -
 #### Yearly Meeting
 ### Meetings